Some Intuition For Entropy

 • the unit of “bits” means “the data required to re-encode this sequence of labeled events into binary code”.

-This interpretation becomes important when we try to generalize our equation for entropy to continuous distributions, because we can’t encode a stream of infinite-precision events perfectly.
+This interpretation is especially helpful important when we try to understand what entropy means entropy to continuous distributions, because we can’t encode a stream of infinite-precision events perfectly.

 The naive way to generalize \(- \sum_x p(x) \log p(x)\) to a continuous distribution \(p(x)\) would be